Nadine2016/knative/cli-reference.md

 <dt>`-i`, `--image`</dt>
 <dd>The name of the image used for this job.
 This value is required.
 [Docker Hub](https://hub.docker.com/){: external}, you can specify the image with `NAMESPACE/REPOSITORY`.
 For other registries, use `REGISTRY/NAMESPACE/REPOSITORY` or `REGISTRY/NAMESPACE/REPOSITORY:TAG`.
 This value overrides any `--image` value that is assigned in the job definition.</dd>
 <dt>`-e`, `--env`</dt>
-<dd>Indicates any environmental variables to pass to the image.
+<dd>Specifies any environmental variables to pass to the image.
 Variables use a `KEY=VALUE` format.
 This value overrides any environmental variables that are passed in the job definition.
 This value is optional. </dd>
 <dt>`-a`, `--argument`</dt>
 <dd>Sets any arguments for the container.
 To specify more than one argument, use more than one `--argument` flag; for example, `-a argA -a argB`.
 This value overrides any arguments passed in the job definition.
 This value is optional.</dd>
 <dt>`-c`, `--command`</dt>